Disney’s Saratoga Springs Resort and Spa Restaurant and Dining Guide

 Final Thoughts on the Restaurants at Saratoga Springs

-On my last stay, I found myself wanting to walk over to Disney Springs for a meal instead of staying at the resort.
+On my last stay, I wanted to walk over to Disney Springs for a meal instead of staying at the resort.
 However, for the sake of this article, I stayed and tried out The Artist’s Palette.

-And when it comes down to it, lunch is lunch.
+When it comes down to it, lunch is lunch.
 For some of us, it won’t matter as long as we get a decent meal.

 But if you’re a foodie like me, you’re probably going to want to plan several meals at Disney Springs since you’re staying so close.
 So if that’s the case, you probably won’t worry much about the restaurants at Saratoga Springs.

 Hopefully, this dining guide gave you a good idea of where you can plan to eat at Saratoga Springs.
-We have several other dining guides for other resorts you might be interested in browsing:
+We have several dining guides for other resorts you might be interested in browsing: